shonfeder/um-abt/README.md

 ### An ABT for the λ-calculus

-Here is a short example showing a naive implementation of the simply typed lambda calculus using `um-abt`.
+Here is a short example showing a naive implementation of the untyped lambda calculus using `um-abt`.

 ABTs representing the syntax of a language are produced by applying the `Abt.Make` functor to a module implementing the `Operator` specification.